mroman42/observe/README.md

 Do-notation with interchange is an internal language for copy-discard monoidal categories.
 Up to statement interchange, it coincides with the hypergraph representation of a string diagram.

-## Interventions
+## Exact interventions

-Observe allows interventions in the internal language of the [magmoid of normalization](https://arxiv.org/pdf/2510.01131).
+Observe allows exact interventions in the internal language of the [magmoid of normalization](https://arxiv.org/pdf/2510.01131).
 This allows us to write both observations and interventions in a unified language that does not need a normalization primitive.

 ``` haskell